irvnx/irvnx/README.md

 - 🌱 I’m currently Pursuing a program “ IIT Certified Programming Professional & Master Data Science” at GUVI Geek Network Pvt Ltd.,

-- 🥅 2022 Goals: Master Data Science and get certified @GUVI.
+- 🥅 2022 Goals: Acquire Skills required for Data Science and get certified @GUVI.

 - 👯 I’m looking for an opportunity to get placed in a firm for real time experience, wherein I can improve my knowledge and skills for sustainability.

-- ⚡ Fun fact: Mechanical Engineer trying to get a career transition.
+- ⚡ Fun fact: Mechanical Engineer with working experience in IT, looking for a career transition into Data Science.

-- 📫 How to reach me: dpk9695@gmail.com;
+- 📫 How to reach me: dpk9695@gmail.com

 <br />